 However, the rapidly developing eco-tourism industry and associated tourism has also placed great pressures on the regions infrastructure and environment, and today many conservation issues are in the forefront Rincon's future.
 One of the largest challenges the community is facing is development and its impacts to the coastal eco-system.
 The increased demand for both year-round and seasonal housing has contributed to habitat degradation in the coastal and upland zones and placed large stresses on the fragile infrastructure.
 One of the the largest infrastructure pressures the region has faced is wastewater management and the closely connected impacts to coastal water quality.

-Region 2 of the United States Environmental Protection Agency.
+The region has faced these pressures in many ways so far and has put forth a good effort in making decisions at the community level to limit the impacts of development and enhance the draw of Rincon as an eco-tourism destination.
+At the federal level, Rincon (and all of Puerto Rico) is actually managed by Region 2 of the United States Environmental Protection Agency.
 Interestingly, Region 2 is also the division of the EPA that covers the waters and coasts of New York and New jersey.
 With EPA funding and regulation, Puerto Rico has been able to reduce many potential environmental impacts to date.
 In addition, the Departamento de Recursos Naturales y Ambientales del Estado Libre Asociado de Puerto Rico (Department of Natural Resources) works to protect the coasts and waters of Rincon.

-However, the biggest strides have comes from local and regional environmental and community organizations seeking to protect Rincon's coastal natural resources and promote a sustainable eco-tourism economy.
-One such example is an effort by the local community, the
+However, the biggest strides have comes from local and regional environmental and community organizations seeking to protect Rincon's coastal natural resources and promote a sustainable

 Rincon, Puerto Rico is very simply a tropical paradise with great natural resources both in and out of the water.
 The pressures of development and limited infrastructure will continue to affect this region as long as tourists and local Puerto Ricans are attracted to the area.
 Hopefully though, with the help of conservation and management strategies implemented collaboratively by the different agencies and organizations that focus on the region, Rincon, Puerto Rico will continue to offer a diverse range of recreational activities and economic opportunities for many, many years to come.